pvanweel2997/react-pdf-all-pages/README.md

 # react-pdf-all-pages-js

-`react-pdf-all-pages-js` provides a component for rendering PDF documents using [PDF.js](http://mozilla.github.io/pdf.js/).
+`react-pdf-all-pages-js` provides a component for rendering all pages in a PDF documents using [PDF.js](http://mozilla.github.io/pdf.js/).
+Scroll through ALL pages using your mouse or keyboard.
+Comes with built-in 3d styling.

 ---